 Never mind about the portion of the book plot turned into an entire movie story line.
 The Hobbit is awesome either way.
 Watching from the start dragged me to appreciate its usual full-loaded action scenes as well as its epic and heroic fantasy vibe expected in a movie of particular genre.
 However, it is more necessary to watch it in normal viewing.
 The impact of its 3D version is indifferent from the normal and it isn’t as spectacular as other 3D movies.

 It’s best to read the book before hitting the movie.
 Three expected movies will all be based on one novel and reading it will facilitate the audience’s awareness of which portion of the story they’re at.

 I personally love The Hobbit more than words can describe.
 One reason for this unusual short review.

 Release Date December 13, 2013

 Based on JRR Tolkien’s The Hobbit

 Genre Adventure, Fantasy.

 Overall Rating 4.95/5 stars (9.9/10)

 Rating due to the plot confusion for the audience who hasn’t read the book.
-The producers would have made it understandable enough for the masses, while remaining loyal to the novel as to satisfy the Hobbit lovers.
+The producers should have made the movie more understandable for the masses, informing them which part of book story the film covers, while remaining loyal to the novel as to satisfy the Hobbit lovers.